-The transfer of \$996,047 from the General Fund to Debt Service Fund was related to the Debt Service payments.
+The transfer of \$859,751 from the General Fund to Debt Service Fund was to increase the availability of funds to satisfy debt obligations.

 NOTE 7 - NET ASSETS

 The District has net assets consisting of two components - restricted and unrestricted.